bloominstituteoftechnology/ML-day_3/README.md

 2. Functions convert information from one type to another
   * y = a result
   * x = a data sample
+3. Functions have many shapes
+  * linear
+  * polynomial
+  * exp/log
+  * ... more!
 3. Machine Learning = Derivative Computation
   * dy/dx(f(x))
   * Where the derivative changes direction is an optimum